Simultaneous Self-Localization and Base Station Localization with Resonant Beam: Introduction

 \section{Introduction}

 In the internet of everything (IoE) era, applications such as intelligent unmanned systems, smartphones, and virtual reality increasingly demand high-precision positioning \cite{ref1, ref2, ref3}.
 GPS is the most widely adopted technology for positioning, offering extensive global coverage and reliable accuracy \cite{ref8}.
 However, signal blockages and reflections often compromise GPS performance, particularly in urban environments or areas with limited satellite visibility.
-In scenarios where GPS is unavailable, various positioning techniques have been extensively explored, including UWB, motion capture, radar, and SLAM.
+In scenarios where GPS is unavailable, various positioning techniques have been extensively explored, including UWB, motion capture, visual simultaneous localization and mapping (SLAM) and lidar SLAM.
 Ultra-wideband (UWB) technology achieves sub-meter-level positioning accuracy (down to 30 cm) through distributed downlink time difference of arrival schemes, enabling tracking any number of assets without decreasing the measurement update rate \cite{ref10, ref11}.
 In contrast to UWB technology, motion capture systems such as vicon achieve centimeter-level positioning accuracy by leveraging multi-camera infrared setups \cite{ref39, ref40, ref41}.
 However, vicon systems have high calibration and expensive costs, limiting their practicality in specific applications.
-Light detection and ranging LiDAR has minimal reliance on an external base station (BS) and can achieve centimetre-level accuracy in controlled datasets within short time frames \cite{ref14,ref15,ref16}.
+Visual SLAM and lidar SLAM has minimal reliance on an external base station and can achieve centimetre-level accuracy in controlled datasets within short time frames \cite{ref14,ref15,ref16}.
 However, SLAM has limitations: Visual SLAM struggles in low-light conditions, and LiDAR SLAM may face difficulties in feature-poor or repetitive environments, such as long corridors \cite{ref17}.